maysara-elshewehy/io/docs/utils/utf8/api/Codepoint.md

 # [←](../utf8.md) `utf8`.`Codepoint`

-> Structure containing the data of a codepoint.
+> A struct to represent a single Unicode codepoint with properties.

 ```zig
 pub const Codepoint = struct